crate/cratedb-guide/docs/solution/index.md

 massive amounts of data in near real-time, even with complex queries.
 It is PostgreSQL-compatible, and based on Lucene.

-Learn how its featuers are applied within software solutions and application platforms in different scenarios and environments.
+Learn how its features are applied within software solutions and application platforms in different scenarios and environments.
 :::